fruce-ki/utility_scripts/README.md

 # utility_scripts

 A collection of general-purpose code that makes my life easier.
+Originally written for Python 2.7, I ported them to Python 3.5.
+Further development will take place on the Python 3 versions only.
+The Python 2 versions are kept for archival reasons.

 ## Contents

 ### fileutilities.py

 Batch tasks of file-munging that I seem to need frequently enough to merit automation.
-Works as script or library.  (python 2.7.3)
+Works as script or library.

 Library and script: